FlowFuse/website/src/blog/2024/11/device-agent-as-service-on-mac.md

 docker logs <container_id>
 ```

-Additionally, you can confirm that the device agent is running and successfully connected to the FlowFuse platform by following these steps:
+Additionally, you can confirm that the Device Agent is running and successfully connected to the FlowFuse platform by following these steps:

 1. Navigate to the FlowFuse platform.
 2. In the left sidebar, click on Devices.
-3. Then, select the device you added for macOS.
+3. Then, select the device you added for MacOS.

 ![FlowFuse Platform: showing the status of your edge device](./images/device-status-on-ff.png){data-zoomable}
 _FlowFuse Platform: showing the status of your edge device_